-Unless otherwise decided by the Conference of the Parties, these rules shall apply mutatis mutandis to the proceedings of such bodies, except that:
+Unless otherwise decided by the Conference of the Parties, these rules shall apply mutatis mutandis to the proceedings of such subsidiary bodies, except that:

+Additional Rules of Procedures for subsidiary bodies may be adopted by the Conference of the Parties.

 {If specific Rules of Procedure have been agreed established for aby a standing committee or subsidiary body, those rules shall apply to the conduct of that body.}At times of conflict, the Rules of Procedure of the COP shall prevail.

-A majority of the Parties designated by the Conference of the Parties to take part in any such body shall constitute a quorum, but in the event of the body being open-ended, one quarter of the Parties present and voting shall constitute a quorum;
+A simple majority of the Contracting Parties designated by the Conference of the Parties to take part in any suchsubsidiary body shall constitute a quorum, but in the event of the body being open-ended, one quarter of the Contracting Parties present and voting shall constitute a quorum;

-The chairperson of any such body may exercise the right to vote;
+The chairperson of any such a subsidiary body may exercise the right to vote;

 c) There shall be no requirement to provide interpretation in a committee or working group sessions, including the Conference Committee.

-{The Secretariat shall endeavour to provide interpretation into the official Convention languages in sessions of both the Standing Committee and subsidiary bodies in a phased manner, with due regard to theshouldmanner, should financial impact resources allow}.
+{The Secretariat shall endeavour to provide Interpretation into the official Convention languages shall be provided in sessions of both the Standing Committee. and subsidiary bodies in a phased manner, with due regard to theshouldmanner, should financial impact resources allow}.
+The Secretariat shall endeavour to provide interpretation in other Committee or Working Group sessions, including meetings of the Conference Bureau, subject to available resources.

+In addition to subsidiary bodies, the Conference of the Parties may establish small informal working groups, such as contact groups or friends of the President, to assist it with its work during meetings of the Conference of the Parties.
+Such groups shall report and make recommendations to the Conference of the Parties.

 SECRETARIAT

-Rule 27 {Duties of the Secretariat}
+Rule 267 Duties of the Secretaryiat General

 The Secretary General of the Convention shall be the Secretary General of the Conference of the Parties.
-The Secretary General or the representative of the Secretary General shall act in that capacity in all meetings of the Conference of the Parties and of subsidiary bodies.
+The Secretary General or the a representative of the Secretary General shall act in that capacity in all meetings of the Conference of the Parties and of subsidiary bodies.

-The Secretary General shall provide and direct the staff {within available resources, arrange for the provision of} staff {and services} required by the Conference of the Parties {and its}subsidiary bodies, {within available resources, shall manage and direct such staff and services, provide appropriate support and advice to the presiding and other officers of the Convention.}
+The Secretary General shall, provide and direct the staff within available resources, arrange for the provision of staff and services required by the Conference of the Parties and its subsidiary bodies, {within available resources, shall manage and direct such staff and services, and provide appropriate support and advice to the presiding and other officers of the Convention.

-{The Secretary General shall make an annual report to the Conference on progress made to further the goals on the Convention at each Conference of the Parties.}
+{The Secretary General shall make an annual report to the Conference on progress made to further the goals on the Convention at each meeting of the Conference of the Parties.

-Rule 28 {Functions of the Secretariat}
+Rule 278 Functions of the Secretariat

 The Secretariat shall, in accordance with these rules: